 - Paid volunteer time off (VTO): Employers typically grant each employee anywhere between 8 and 40 hours of VTO per year through this type of program.
 This allows employees to volunteer at a charity whose cause is close to their heart while volunteering their time around a schedule that works well for them and the nonprofit they are supporting.
 According to the 2018 Employee Benefits Report issued by the Society for HR Management, nearly 1 in 4 companies and non-profits in the U.S. offer VTO (a 5% increase over the last five years).

 - Dollars for Doers (volunteer grant program): This type of program combines the power of VTO with matching gifts.
 How it works is your company rewards employees who volunteer a set amount of time by donating a set amount of money to the charity where the employee volunteered.
 Most employers provide volunteer grants to organizations where employees volunteer on a regular basis, at least 10 hours on average, and specify that the nonprofit must be a 501(c)(3) nonprofit or school.
 Grant amounts range from anywhere between $250 to $10,000 - so it's really up to your budget and what you can afford.
 Double the Donation lists a comprehensive list of some top volunteer grant companies to give you an idea of how your peers are setting up their programs.

 - How will your program be managed and measured?

-- Do you have capacity in-house to manage the program or will you require outside support?
+- Do you have the capacity in-house to manage the program or will you require outside support?

 - Who will manage the campaign and be the point person from your team?

-- Will you trak and record employee volunteer participation?
+- Will you track and record employee volunteer participation?
 If so, how and what will you track?